Direwolf20-MC/BuildingGadgets/CONTRIBUTION.md

 * enforce Immutability where possible
     * use ImmutableTypes for immutable values (`ImmutableList`, `ImmutableSet`, `ImmutableMap`, etc.)
     * avoid public properties
+* Only use `this` when necessary with the exception of:
+  * In constructors, always use `this` for assignments and accessments
+  * If calling a method on a member field as a standalone statement (ex. `this.someObject.printMessage()`)

 ### Packages
 * Don't use packages like there is a limited allowed amount, for the sake of code readability and maintainabilty make as may packages as logically makes sense.
 Attempt to group as much common functionality as possible within a package.
 Use our `common.utils` package as an example of functionality grouping.
 * Respect the 3 base packages: `common`, `client` and `api`.
 If you ever feel that something doesn't fit in these packages then you're likely thinking about it wrong.